 The game is set in 1899 toward the end of the wild part of the west.
-You play as Arthur Morgan, one of the head members of the Van Der Linde gang.
+You play as Arthur Morgan, one of the leading members of the Van Der Linde gang.
 The story is long, the voice acting is spot on, and the script is stellar.
 By the end of it, you will have run through every emotion possible.
-It’s not full of giant twists or head-scratching mysteries.
-Instead, it feels very human, and it’s a unique take on an epic story.
+It’s not a story full of giant twists or head-scratching mysteries.
+Instead, it feels very human, and it’s a unique take on an epic western.

 The Wide Wild West